Add Firebase Realtime Database to your app

 Ensure the following dependencies are in your project's

-pod 'Firebase/Core' pod 'Firebase/Database'
+pod 'Firebase/Analytics' pod 'Firebase/Database'

 pod install and open the created

-Configure Firebase Database Rules
+Configure Realtime Database Rules

 The Realtime Database provides a declarative rules language that allows you to define how your data should be structured, how it should be indexed, and when your data can be read from and written to.
 By default, read and write access to your database is restricted so only authenticated users can read or write data.
 To get started without setting up Authentication, you can configure your rules for public access.
 This does make your database open to anyone, even people not using your app, so be sure to restrict your database again when you set up authentication.